bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

         "type": "map",
         "required": false,
         "mutable": true,
         "description": "A mapping of arbitrary variable names to values or expressions.
-This entries of this map are obtained during the parsing of the API Object tree.
+Each entry in this map is obtained during the parsing of the [API Object](#api-object) tree.
 At each level of the tree this property will merge in the values of the target object's `variables` property, so children nodes can access the entries defined in the ancestors, override them and/or add new variables to the context."
     },
     "defaults": {
         "type": "map",
         "required": false,
         "mutable": true,
         "description": "A mapping of object properties to their default values.
-This entries of this map are obtained during the parsing of the API Object tree.
+Each entry in this map is obtained during the parsing of the [API Object](#api-object) tree.
 At each level of the tree this property will merge in the values of the target object's `defaults` property, so children nodes can access the entries defined in the ancestors, override them and/or add new defaults to the context.
 Expressions in the defaults mapping can reference variables in the `variables` property."
     },
     "status_codes": {
         "type": "map",